herraa1/msx-joyblue-v1/README.md

 * The ESP32 adapter board is connected using female headers
 * PH2.0 connectors are used to connect cable extensions
 * A 2.54 pitch I2C header is added for future extensions
+* Jumpers are provided to enable different power options
 * Only through-hole components are used

 [<img src="images/msx-joyblue-board.png" width="512"/>](images/msx-joyblue-board.png)